iterative/dvc.org/content/docs/command-reference/params/index.md

 In contrast to a regular <abbr>dependency</abbr>, a parameter is not a file (or directory).
-Instead, it consists of a _parameter name_ (or key) to find inside a YAML, JSON, or TOML _parameters file_.
+Instead, it consists of a _parameter name_ (or key) to find inside a YAML (specifically in YAML 1.2 format), JSON, or TOML _parameters file_.
 Multiple parameter dependencies can be specified from one or more parameters files.

 The default parameters file name is `params.yaml`.
 Parameters should be organized as a tree hierarchy inside, as DVC will locate param names by their tree path. parameters files have to be manually written, or generated, and these can be versioned directly with Git.

-> Note that YAML files including `params.yaml` are expected to be in YAML 1.2
-> format.

 Supported parameter _value_ types are: string, integer, float, and arrays.
 DVC itself does not ascribe any specific meaning for these values.
 They are